stevenroose/covenants.info/content/proposals/apo.md

 ## Use Cases

-APO was specifically proposed to bring about Eltoo, but can be used to achieve various other use cases.
-However,
+APO was specifically proposed to bring about [Eltoo](/use-cases/eltoo), but can be used to achieve various other use cases, such as [Statechains](/use-cases/statechains) and [Spacechains](/use-cases/spacechains).
+It can also be used to inefficiently emulate a [CTV](/proposals/ctv)-like covenant and all its use-cases, but the efficiency loss makes these use cases much less compelling than the 3 proposals above.